MBTITheorist

 Estimated frequency: 3.3% of the general population

 Nardi's neuroscience research (2011) has documented brain activity patterns that appear consistent with the INTP's reported inner experience.
-According to Nardi, individuals who test as INTP tend to show high activity in brain regions associated with complex categorization and the cross-referencing of abstract ideas.
-Their neural patterns often resemble a "Christmas tree"—multiple regions lighting up simultaneously as the brain explores multiple angles of a problem.
-This neurological profile aligns with the INTP's auxiliary function, extraverted intuition (Ne), which continually generates new possibilities and connections for the dominant Ti to evaluate.
+According to Nardi, individuals who test as INTP show high activity in brain regions associated with complex categorization and the cross-referencing of abstract ideas.
+Their neural patterns often resemble a "Christmas tree", multiple regions lighting up simultaneously as the brain explores multiple angles of a problem.
+This neurological profile aligns with the INTP's auxiliary function, extraverted intuition (Ne), which continually generates new possibilities and connections for the dominant introverted thinking to evaluate.

 The MBTI Manual (Myers et al., 2003) reports that INTPs represent approximately 3.3% of the general population.
-Thomson (1998) observes that INTPs often experience a tension between their rich inner intellectual life and the demands of the external world—a tension that can lead to the common INTP complaint of having too many ideas and too little follow-through.
-Understanding this dynamic as a natural feature of the Ti-Ne cognitive architecture, rather than a personal failing, is an important step in INTP self-development.
+Thomson (1998) observes that INTPs often experience a tension between their rich inner intellectual life and the demands of the external world, a tension that can lead to the common INTP complaint of having too many ideas and too little follow-through.
+Understanding this dynamic as a natural feature of the introverted thinking-extraverted intuition cognitive architecture, rather than a personal failing, is an important step in INTP self-development.

 Common Traits